sjzasada/fsa-summarizer/README.md

 ## Assumptions

 * The application assumes that the data returned by the FSA API is consistent with the schema specified by the FSA

+## Docker

+The application can be built in Docker with `docker build -t fsaapp .` and run with `docker run -it -p 3000:3000 --rm`.